wpswings/pdf-generator-for-wp/readme.md

 You can set the size and width of the footer using the layout settings.
 It also allows you to set the footer text font and size as well.

 **11) Relevant Post Types And Appropriate Metafields** The plugin gives you the option to make the post visible only for relevant post types such as post, page, or product, depending on the utility of your content.
-The admin is also authorized to set the metafields that you wish to display in the posts, pages or products, individually.
+The admin is also authorized to set the metafields that you wish to display in the posts, pages, or products, individually.

 **12) Upload Your PDF Files**
 The plugin allows you to upload your own PDF files for download.
 You can also limit access to these files for registered users or guest users.